Grade vs Quality

 Grade and Quality Terms in Project Management

-Within a project, project team is responsible for the quality of the product.
+Within a project, the project team is responsible for the quality of the product.

-According to this definition, the term “Grade” is related with the products technical features.
+According to this definition, the term “Grade” is related to the products technical features.
 In other words, products can be graded based on their technical configurations.

 Let’ s assume that you will buy a laptop computer for the project management office.
 There are two options to be selected.

-The low grade option has limited features and capasity, it does not have bluetooth, camera and it’s micro processor is poor.
+The low-grade option has limited features and capacity, it does not have Bluetooth, camera and its microprocessor is poor.

-On the other hand, the high grade option has advanced capasity and features, it has camera, bluetooth and advanced micro processor.
+On the other hand, the high-grade option has advanced capabilities and features, it has a camera, Bluetooth and advanced microprocessor.

-If you buy a low quality laptop, you will have to answer these questions.
-Grade of the production is not related with it’s quality.
+If you buy a low-quality laptop, you will have to answer these questions.
+Grade of the production is not related to its quality.

 Grade vs Quality

-- Grade is related with technical features.
-Therefore, a low grade product can be acceptable.
-However, quality is related with meeting the customer’s requirements.
-Threfore a low quality product can not be acceptable.
+- Grade is related to technical features.
+Therefore, a low-grade product can be acceptable.
+However, quality is related to meeting the customer’s requirements.
+Therefore a low-quality product cannot be acceptable.

-Grade and quality are very interesting concepts.
-They refer different meanings.
+Grade vs quality is an interesting concept.
+They refer to different meanings.
 Although it is not a difficult concept, most of the time people don’t understand the main differences between them.
 A product can be a low grade but it can meet the quality requirements.
-On the other hand it is possible that a high grade product may not meet the quality requirements.
+On the other hand, it is possible that a high-grade product may not meet the quality requirements.
 In other words, high grade does not imply high quality and low grade does not imply low quality.

-In this article we make a clarification for these widely used quality terms.
+In this article, we make a clarification for these widely used quality terms.
 We hope that it will be useful for the PMP aspirants.
 Please note that this concept is very important for the PMP Certification Exam.
-You may encounter a few questions related with it.
+You may encounter a few questions related to it.